martinthomson/escape-report/draft-thomson-escape-report.md

 Many participants pointed out that using "unsigned bundles" – that is, Web Packages without Signed Exchanges – could be adequate for this use case, since most users don't need cryptographic proof of the site's identity.
+However, some expressed concerns that this might worsen the propagation of falsehood.

 Some suggested that the value of Signed Exchanges was not realized in small-scale interpersonal exchange of information, but in the building of